Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Methods

 \subsubsection{Data curation and model training}

 Demonstrators varied in the amount of successful data they collected in a full day of work due to their experience level.
-In Figure \ref{workflow}, the first removal criteria was failure to follow instructions (``Removed poor behavior'').
-Under this criteria, three demonstrators repeatedly failed to follow instructions.
+In Figure \ref{workflow}, the first removal criterion was failure to follow instructions (``Compliant participants only'').
+Under this criterion, three demonstrators repeatedly failed to follow instructions.
 These three demonstrators were excluded from all datasets for model training.
-The second removal criteria was eliminating failures (``Successes only'').
-Recall that the demonstrator marked the episode a failure if the robot stayed in contact with the door after opening it, the fingers snapped off of the wrist, or the robot entered an error state.
-After removing all the failures from the dataset, the initial models were trained only with success data from the six remaining demonstrators.
+If these demonstrators had been compliant, their data would have then been cleaned with the rest of the data (removing failures next).
+As is standard practice in LfD, we removed the failures from the dataset.
+The second removal criterion was eliminating failures (``Successful examples only'').
+Recall that the demonstrator marked the episode a failure if the robot stayed in contact with the door after opening it, the fingers snapped off of the wrist, or the robot entered an error state (either due to demonstrator error or technical problems).
+After removing all the failures from the dataset, the trial models were trained only with success data from the six remaining demonstrators.
+These trial models were not used for real-world policy testing.

-After this initial model training, more data curation was necessary due to the wide variance in demonstrator behavior and approaches to the task.
-Thus the third removal criteria (``Curated successes'') was based on the following: removing episodes longer than 20 seconds (approximately 50\% longer than the time to complete a successful episode), removing mislabeled episodes including those where the robot gripper ended in collision with the door, removing episodes where the demonstrator pulled up on the door handle rather than pushing down, and removing episodes where the demonstrator failed to follow the task instructions.
+After this trial model training, more data curation was necessary due to the wide variance in demonstrator behavior and approaches to the task.
+Thus, the third removal criterion (``Curated successful examples'') was based on the following: removing episodes longer than 20 seconds (which is approximately 50\% longer than the time to complete a successful episode), removing mislabeled episodes including those where the robot gripper collided with the door, removing episodes where the demonstrator pulled up on the door handle rather than pushing down, and removing episodes where the demonstrator failed to follow the task instructions.
+The Completion Time was less after this third removal criterion was applied because there were a larger number of long episodes for ``Successful examples only''.